kloya03/AuE893_KartikLoya_Sp21/catkin_ws/src/assignment3_turtlebot3/Readme.md

 In Assignment 3 we have 2 tasks

-Task 1
+## Task 1
-	A) Move the turtlebot in circular motion.
+'''	A) Move the turtlebot in circular motion.
 		We use the python script circle.py for its implementation.It uses the concept that when given a same angular and linear velocity to the bot it moves in circular motion.
 Use the below command to execute.

-	'roslaunch assignment3_turtlebot3 move.launch code:=circle'
+	roslaunch assignment3_turtlebot3 move.launch code:=circle